- About the Center

 We next met the lean running machine that was coming up the path to check on the back of the pack.
 When he asked if we were doing the 5 or 10 miles, we toyed with the idea of telling him we were doing the 10 miles and were almost finished with the first half.
 But then we felt sorry for him having to think that he would have to stay out in the cold waiting another 2 hours for us to finish.

 Then, what goes up must come down, and we started down the hill.
 No steps this time, so more booty scooting was called for.
 Next year, we’re bring a piece of cardboard or a small boat, since there was enough of a small flash flood to float down the hill!
 At the bottom of the hill was the 4 mile marker!!
 This led to the discussion of doing the last loop, or cutting it short and heading for the finish line.
 Considering that several people could not go home until we finished, and the fact that one or our team was suffering from hypothermia, we opted to save the last loop for another trip.
-After some hot food, which we ate while we were wrapped in foil blankets, we collected our race shirts and headed for home (hot drinks and warm baths with Epsom Salts) and made plans for what to bring to the race in 2012.
+After some hot food, which we ate while we were wrapped in foil blankets, we collected our race shirts and headed for home (hot drinks and warm baths with Epsom Salts) and made plans for what to bring to the race next year.